Code-Institute-Submissions/Discover-Malta/TESTING.md

     * markerCluster
     * initMap
         * No changes made to these as these have been taken directly from the documentation for the Google Maps Javascript API and Google Places API.

+#### EmailJS

+* No errors.
+* Undefined & unused variables:
+    * emailjs
+    * sendMail
+        * No changes made to these as these have been taken directly from the documentation for EmailJS.